Zuzah/Zuzah/README.md

-### Thanks for stopping by! :vulcan_salute:
+### Hi! :vulcan_salute:

 I'm a Toronto based software engineer.
-I code mainly in Python, TypeScript, and C#.
+I code mainly in Python, TypeScript, and C# - but I dabble in a lot of things.
 When I'm not building apps, I'm probably thinking about them.
+Currently interested in frameeworks like FastAPI and Angular.

 <table>
 <tr>